-With the Winter Olympics set to kick off in PyeongChang, South Korea, hundreds of millions of people around the world will be watching as athletes compete in dozens of sports over the next two weeks.
-For some of the sports, water (usually in the form of snow or ice) is crucial.
+At the Winter Olympics in PyeongChang, South Korea, hundreds of millions of people around the world watched as athletes competed in dozens of sports over two weeks.
+For some sports, water (usually in the form of snow or ice) is crucial.
 Where the Summer Olympics need pools and lakes filled with clean water for a myriad of swimming and boating competitions, the Winter Olympics needs to ensure the mountains and trails are covered with snow and the rinks, ovals and race tracks are coated with smooth ice.

-With this in mind, here are a collection of stories (from past, present and future games) that demonstrates just how important water is to the Olympics.
+With this in mind, here is a collection of stories (from past, present and future games) that demonstrates just how important water is to the Olympics.

 - Severe water pollution clouds the Olympic Games in Rio.
 Remember this?
 Citizens and organizers alike were extremely concerned that poor water quality at numerous venues would make competitors and fans sick, impact the results of races and tarnish Rio’s image.

 - Later in those same games, there was the green pool.
 Once again organizers were sent scrambling to figure out why two pools at the Aquatic Centre turned a murky green.
 This story was everywhere for a day or two then it kind of vanished.
 Can you remember what the cause ended up being?
 Gold medal for you if you remembered that 80 litres of hydrogen peroxide were dumped into the water without the organizers’ knowledge.
 (See also: The Rio Pool – A Cautionary Aquatic Tale about How Fast Things Can Go Wrong and What You Can Do to Stop It from Happening to You)